What is Market Risk?

 - We cannot completely ignore them.
 It can only be hedged which comes with cost and intensive calculations.
 An investor has to be apt to understand what data to analyze and what data it should filter out.

 - It is very prone to recession or cyclic changes in the economy.
 Ans since it affects the whole market simultaneously, it is even more difficult to manage as diversification will not help.
-Unlike credit risk, which is very much counterparty specific, market risk affects all asset classes.
+Unlike credit risk, which is very much counterparty specific, it affects all asset classes.

 - It is an important part of risk management.
 As it affects the whole market simultaneously, it can be lethal for an investor to ignore market risk while building a portfolio.